Low-lying zeroes of Maass form $L$-functions: Introduction

 Let $u$ be a cuspidal (Hecke-Maass-Fricke) eigenform on $\SL_2(\Z)$ with Laplace eigenvalue $\lambda_u=:\frac{1}{4} + t_u^2, t_u\in \C$.
 By work of Selberg we may take $t_u\geq 0$.
 We may write the Fourier expansion of $u$ as Let Changing $u$ by a non-zero constant if necessary, by the relevant Hecke theory on this space without loss of generality we may take $\lambda_1 = 1$.
 This normalization is convenient in applying the Kuznetsov trace formula to convert sums over the Fourier coefficients of $u$ to weighted sums over prime powers.

-The $L$-function associated to $u$ is By the work of Kim and Sarnak \cite{K,KSa} the $L$-function is absolutely convergent in the right half-plane ${\Re}(s) > 71/64$ (it is believed to converge for ${\Re}(s) > 1$).
+The $L$-function associated to $u$ is By results from Rankin-Selberg theory the $L$-function is absolutely convergent in the right half-plane ${\Re}(s) > 1$ (one could also use the work of Kim and Sarnak \cite{K,KSa} to obtain absolutele convergent in the right half-plane ${\Re}(s) > 71/64$, which suffices for our purposes).
 These $L$-functions analytically continue to entire functions of the complex plane, satisfying the functional equation with Factoring at each prime (the $\alpha_p,\beta_p$ are the Satake parameters at $p$), we get an Euler product which again converges for ${\Re}(s)$ sufficiently large.

 We let $\mathcal{M}_1$ denote an orthonormal basis of Maass eigenforms, which we fix for the remainder of the paper.
 In what follows $\Avg(A;B)$ will denote the average value of $A$ over our orthonormal basis of level 1 Maass forms weighted by $B$.
 That is to say,